Effective Date: June 18, 2025

 To exercise your rights, contact us at privacy@cyware.com.
 We will verify your identity using:

-- Two forms of identification (for data access requests).
+- Two forms of identification (for any requests to obtain data in any manner).

-We will respond within 45 days (extendable to 90 days with notice).
-You may designate an authorized agent with proof of authorization.
+We will respond within 45 days (extendable to 90 days with notice) and will not discriminate against you for exercising your rights.
+You may designate an authorized agent to submit requests on your behalf, provided they provide proof of authorization.

 9. International Data Transfers

-We may transfer your Personal Data to countries outside your jurisdiction, including the U.S. We ensure adequate protection through:
+We may transfer your Personal Data to countries outside your jurisdiction, including the United States, for processing.
+We ensure adequate protection through:

-- EU-U.S. Data Privacy Framework (DPF): Certified by the U.S. Department of Commerce (learn more).
+- EU-U.S. Data Privacy Framework (DPF): We comply with the EU-U.S. DPF and UK Extension, certified by the U.S. Department of Commerce.
+Learn more at https://www.dataprivacyframework.gov/.

-- Standard Contractual Clauses (SCCs): For non-adequate jurisdictions.
+- Standard Contractual Clauses (SCCs): For transfers to non-adequate jurisdictions, we use SCCs approved by the European Commission.

-We cooperate with EU Data Protection Authorities (DPAs) and the UK Information Commissioner’s Office (ICO) for unresolved DPF complaints.
-You may also seek arbitration under the DPF.
+For unresolved DPF-related complaints, we cooperate with EU Data Protection Authorities (DPAs) and the UK Information Commissioner’s Office (ICO).
+You may also seek redress through the DPF arbitration process.

 10. Data Retention

-We retain Personal Data as long as needed to fulfill the purposes in this Policy, comply with legal obligations, or resolve disputes.
-Retention duration depends on data type and purpose (e.g., account data is retained until deletion, unless required by law).
-Specific retention details are available upon request.
+We retain Personal Data only as long as necessary to fulfill the purposes outlined in this Policy, comply with legal obligations, or resolve disputes.
+Retention periods vary by data type and purpose (e.g., account data is retained until account deletion, unless required by law).
+Upon request, we will provide specific retention details.

 11. Marketing Communications